AgileVentures/AgileVentures/ABOUT_US.md

 The first step in going live on Twitch is happening as you are reading this.
 You can find our [community channel](https://www.twitch.tv/agileventures) at Twitch and we have two of our members stream live coding on regular basis.

 * [Arc_Anya](https://www.twitch.tv/arc_anya) streams co-working sessions on most weekdays and is part of our community sponsorship
+* [Verena](https://twitch.tv/novas1r1) is a programmer with focus on mobile application development using Flutter and is part of our community sponsorship
 * [Thomas Ochman](https://www.twitch.tv/thomas_ochman) is streaming AV Community Follow-ups and Q&A sessions and quite a lot of his own personal coding.
 * [AgileVentures](https://www.twitch.tv/agileventures) is the channel where we will stream more community events in the upcoming months.